ABBush2001/ABBush2001/README.md

 ## Welcome To My Account! 👋

 Hello!
 My name is Alex Bush.
-I'm a Senior Computer Science major with a focus in Software Engineering at the University of Texas at San Antonio.
+I'm a recent graduate from UTSA, where I studied Computer Science with a focus in Software Engineering.
 My primary interest is gameplay programming and game development, particularly in Unity.
 My current projects include:

 - :flower_playing_cards: [Cyber Threat Protectors](https://github.com/ABBush2001/Cyber-Threat-Protectors): a Unity-based card game that teaches basic cyber security principles, in association with the UTSA Center for Infrastructure Assurance and Security.